 The book features personal recollections and reflections from cohort members and highlights some of the most important NCDS research from the past six decades.

-Copies are being sent to cohort members this month, for their 61st birthdays.
+Copies were sent to cohort members for their 61st birthdays.

 On the back pages, as well as here on our website, you’ll find the references for the research covered in the book.
 While we only had space in the book to share a snapshot of some of the most important NCDS research, you can also explore our searchable online bibliography.
 It features nearly 3,000 publications which use the study’s data.

-In this short documentary leading figures reflect on the impact of NCDS on science and policy, and look ahead to the next survey of cohort members, at age 62, and how much we still have to learn from their diverse lives.
+In this short documentary leading figures reflect on the impact of NCDS on science and policy, and look ahead to how much we still have to learn from the study participants’ diverse lives.